Karitham/WaifuBot/README.md

 }
 ```

-Run `go mod download` to download the depedencies needed.
+Run `go mod init bot` to initialise a bot.

-Do not touch them in case you do not know what you are doing.

 To run the bot, do `go run .`